grafana/grafana-aws-sdk-react/README.md

 ## Drone configuration

 Drone signs the Drone configuration file.
-This needs to be run everytime the drone.yml file is modified.
+This needs to be run every time the drone.yml file is modified.
 See https://github.com/grafana/deployment_tools/blob/master/docs/infrastructure/drone/signing.md for more info.

 To update the drone file run (note that you need to export your `DRONE_TOKEN` before):